Coercivity Landscape Characterizes Dynamic Hysteresis

 where $P(\phi, t)$ denotes the probability density of the system having the value $\phi$ at time $t$.
-Multiplying Eq.~\eqref{eq:phi4-FP-equation} by $\phi$ and integrating the resulting expression over all possible values of $\phi$, we obtain an ensemble-averaged equation,
+Multiplying Eq.~\eqref{eq:phi4-FP-equation} by $\phi$ and integrating the resulting expression over all possible values of $\phi$, an ensemble-averaged equation is derived as,

 where $dH=\lambda v_H dt$ has been used.
-This equation serves as the first main result of this Letter, capturing the evolution of measurable macroscopic quantities and linking microscopic stochastic models with phenomenological equations widely used in experimental magnetism~\cite{moreeReviewHysteresisModels2023}.
+Hereafter, the increasing branch of the field function is considered in analytical calculations, unless specifically stated otherwise.
+As the first main result of this Letter, Eq.~\eqref{eq:phi4-averaged-value-evolution} captures the evolution of measurable macroscopic quantities and connects microscopic stochastic models with phenomenological equations widely used in magnetism~\cite{moreeReviewHysteresisModels2023}.